BIGJRA/BIGJRA.github.io/reborn.md

     - Air Cutter
     - Nasty Plot

-As you can probably tell from the Corrosive Mist Field notes, your non Poison and Steel-types will be Poisoned by the field.
+As you can probably tell from the Corrosive Mist Field notes, your non Poison and Steel types will be Poisoned by the field.
 Your special flying moves and bubble-based attacks will be nerfed against him as well.
 Thankfully half of his team isn't too dreadful: Skrelp and Nidorina don't hit too hard, and Croagunk isn't too bad if you're able to knock it out before it can ruin you with Sucker Punch.
 Mareanie hits hard with Merciless and Venoshock exploiting your team being poisoned, but since you outspeed it you may be able to strike at it first.
 However Skuntank can hit decently hard by stacking Acid Sprays and hitting with boosted Flamethrower, and with its bulk it can be a threat.
 Crobat however is a menace right now, since it basically outspeeds every Pokemon you can have by this point and hits like a truck on this field with activated Venoshock, and if you let it boost it's basically over most of the time.

 On this field, you really have to find a way to very quickly take out the team without suffering too many casualties yourself and find a way to deal with Crobat, since it likes to revenge kill your Pokemon that have already taken tons of Poison damage and sweep.
 However, it's frail enough to die to one or two well placed super-effective hits, so keeping a sturdy Rock, Electric, Ice, or Psychic type in the back holding the Atk/SpA boosting Elemental Seed may lead you to success.
 Of course, your own Poison types and Steel types are immune to a lot of the field's shenanigans, hence are good options.
 Psychic types too are good as long as you can play around Sucker Punch.
 I recommend using Fire moves too since they're boosted by the field - only Skrelp and Mareanie resist them and they can hit hard in the right circumstances.
 A unique thing you can do is exploit the fact that Incinerate, Flame Burst, and Self-Destruct will knock out both active Pokemon and switch you to Corrosive Field (suggestions for that, if needed, are in the previous subsection), so if you are having trouble with Crobat or Skuntank you can send in a full health Slugma or Numel and try to do a kill from the grave.